Back to school comes so quickly, but we were excited to start rowing Jesse Bear, What Will You Wear? by Nancy White Carlstrom.

 Healthy Food Choices

 Jesse Bear ate a healthy lunch with his Mom.
 We talked about the difference between healthy foods and treats.
-Most of the time, our kids eat really healthy, but we also enjoy treat meals as “treats” not everyday munchies.
+Most of the time, our kids eat really healthy, but we also enjoy treat foods as “treats” not everyday munchies.

 We spent quite a bit of time reading about fruits and vegetables and added several fun fruit and vegetable activities to learning lane.
 You can find most of them on my Jesse Bear Pinterest board.